-- A. The value of rent reductions will be calculated using the difference between the most recent fair market rent (the "FMR") published by the U.S. Department of Housing and Urban Development (the "HUD") and the actual rent collected in each lease agreement.
-This includes rent concessions granted to households upon move-in, but not the absence or forgiveness of deposits.
-Rent reductions must be accounted for on a monthly basis, documented in each individual lease agreement that receives the benefit, and a notice given to each resident of the annual value of their rent reduction.
-Units that receive rental assistance payments of any kind are excluded from rent reduction calculations. - B. The value of capital improvements will be determined on a case-by-case basis for each Development and be specific to each Development or property within a pooled transaction.
+- B. The value of capital improvements will be determined on a case-by-case basis for each Development and be specific to each Development or property within a pooled transaction.
 Capital improvement costs will not include regular maintenance, general repairs, or make ready costs associated with the daily operations of the Development.
 The Development may include the cost of rehabilitation to be completed as part of the issuance of new 501(c)(3) bonds or approved capital improvements paid for with proceeds from grants, tax credit equity, bond proceeds, loans or other forms of taxable debt, and may amortize the cost of those capital improvements over a five (5) year period.
 The repayment of taxable debt for capital improvements pursuant to this section B that actually reduces the equivalent amount of such taxable debt payable will be paid out of escrowed funds or credited against the QPB Account.
 Capital improvements may not account for more than 75% of the total annual QPB requirement. - C. The value of social, educational, or economic development services may be based on (1) the actual dollar amount expended by the Development towards such services at the time such services are provided to residents; (2) the value of volunteer services provided and coordinated by the Developer or its affiliates; and (3) the cost saving provided to tenants through services such as free on-site day care, free after school care and free lunch programs.
 The Development may only include the cost of services approved by the Corporation and must not include the value or cost of services provided to residents free of cost by third party entities. - iii.
-The Corporation will require each Developer to certify that the Public Benefit Threshold has been met in accordance with this policy, and any future revisions of this policy, in their annual audit, to be filed with the Corporation within 120 days of the beginning of each fiscal year of the Development.
+The Corporation will require each Developer to certify that the Public Benefit Threshold has been met in accordance with this policy, and any future revisions of this policy, in their annual audit, to be filed with the Corporation within 120 days of the beginning of each fiscal year of the Development. - 7.
+Scoring.
+Pursuant to §2306.565(e) of the Texas Government Code, the Corporation's Board has adopted the following criteria to score and rank applications to the PAB program.
+The first three scoring criteria are required by state statute.
+The remaining criteria support the Corporation's goals to target specific housing needs and underserved areas in the state.
+Applicants must achieve a minimum score of 50 points.

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals